Parental Leave Frequently Asked Questions (FAQ)

 Unused parental leave is forfeited.
 It is not accrued or maintained as a balance and cannot be donated.

 The unit/department head must allow up to the maximum allowable parental leave for which the individual is eligible.
-In addition, the allowable paid or unpaid leave provided by the Family Medical Leave Act (FMLA) can only be denied in very rare circumstances after review by HRM.
+In addition, the allowable paid or unpaid leave provided by the Family Medical Leave Act (FMLA) can only be denied in very rare circumstances after review by HR.

 For Parental Leave beginning on or after the birth or placement date, the University will accept the affirmation made by the employee.
 If false reporting is later determined, the individual may be subject to disciplinary action, salary repayment, or leave adjustments.
 Medical documentation may be required for approval of FMLA coverage.